apache/nuttx/Documentation/guides/pysimcoder.rst

 NuttX Configuration
 -------------------

-Several configuration options are neccessary to be set in order to succesfully compile pysimCoder with NuttX.
+Several configuration options are necessary to be set in order to succesfully compile pysimCoder with NuttX.
 The list is the following:

 ==================================== =====================================